codingwithgyan/codingwithgyan/README.md

 <img src="GYAN.svg" align="center" />
-<p align="center">An energetic full-stack web developer with a fluid
-understanding of different programming languages.
-A team player with an experience of leading Masai School project teams.
-Looking forward to working in an organization where I could get hands-on experience.
+<p align="center">Proficient Frontend Engineer with over 3 years of experience in developing robust web applications
+using React JS, NextJS, and Redux.
+Committed to technical excellence, holding certifications such as Microsoft Certified Professional and Oracle Certified Associate and actively engaging in continuous learning.
 </p>
 <br/>
 <ul>
-<li>🔭 I'm currently working on MERN Technology</li><br/>
+<li>🔭 I'm currently working as Frontend Engineer</li><br/>

-<li>🌱 My learning wish-list includes Nextjs, WebGL and Three.js</li><br/>

 <li>🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.🌻</li><br/>

 <li>💬 Ask me about javascript, node, react and mongoDb</li><br/>